 about

-Diana Blain Fine is a visual artist from The Gambia whose works across photography and collage represents her engagement with societal norms around beauty and power in Africa and the West.
-Born in the tiny nation of The Gambia into a politically engaged Catholic, Jewish and Muslim family involved in the Pan African Arts movement, collaborative peace talks, Gambian independence and post-dictatorship politics, Diana was raised across continents.
+Diana Blain Fine is a visual artist from The Gambia whose works across photography and collage represent her engagement with societal norms around beauty and power in Africa and the West.
+Born in the tiny nation of The Gambia into a politically engaged Catholic, Jewish and Muslim family involved in the Pan-African and Gambian independence movements, Diana was raised across continents.
 She has lived in the U.K., Pakistan, Liberia, New York and Indonesia and has traveled extensively around the globe.
-Her personal experiences living under state-sanctioned military dictatorship in SE Asia, as a young teen witnessing the dawn of a bloody military coup in Liberia, and as an immigrant temporarily thrown into the suburbs of New York, all continue to inform and inspire her work.
+Her personal experiences living under a military dictatorship in South Asia, as a young teen witnessing the dawn of a bloody coup in Liberia, and as an immigrant in the suburbs of New York, all continue to inform and inspire her work.

-Diana is also a farmer and founder of Holy Forest Farms and a graduate of Columbia University with a B.A. degree in Sociology (2000).
-She currently lives in New York.
+Diana is also a farmer and founder of Holy Forest Farms and a graduate of Columbia University.
+She currently lives in upstate New York.